syncfusion-content/maui-docs/MAUI/NumericEntry/Restriction.md

 ## Restrict text editing

 You can prevent users from editing the numerical value in the editor using the `IsEditable` property.
 However, you can still change the value using the up-down buttons, mouse scroll, keyboard arrows, and page keys.
-By default, the value of the `IsEditable` property is **false**.
+By default, the value of the `IsEditable` property is **true**.